 What content management system (CMS) do you work in?

 What their answer will tell you: Most web design firms specialize in one or two CMS platforms.
 Most websites are built in an open-source platform such as WordPress, but some web development companies have their own in-house CMS platform.
 Every CMS has its strengths and weaknesses, and a good web design agency will be able to objectively discuss the pros and cons of each to help you make the best decision for your business.
 For more on which CMS is right for your project, see our blog post Choosing a CMS: What Does Open-Source Mean and Why Does it Matter?

 Can I meet your team?

 What their answer will tell you: Many web design “companies” are actually a single salesperson who outsources various aspects of the project, or even a group of freelancers who will bid on portions of the work.
-In these cases, asking to meet the team might cause some hemming and hawing about availability and remote locations.
+In these cases, asking to meet the team all together (virtually, if necessary) so you can see who you'll be working with and observe how they interact with each other and with you might cause some hemming and hawing about availability and remote locations.
 For the best communication and continuity, choose an in-house team with experts who are accustomed to working together, have longevity at the agency, and will be available to you for the duration of your project.

 What steps would the project involve?

 What their answer will tell you: An experienced web design agency will be able to quickly and comprehensively go through each step of the process and explain how things will work and what you should expect.
 Unless you have already given them a very firm idea of what the project will entail, they probably won’t be able to give you an exact time or cost quote, but they might be able to give you a range.

 What happens if we want to make changes or updates to the website after the project is complete?